 350-500 watts motor.
 These motors are mid-range.
 Most 350 watts and 500 watts motors are designed to assist any rider totally.
 It’s perfect for those looking for a throttle-controlled system that will reduce the effort by the rider.
 Or for pedal-assisted e-bikes that take most of the riding effort off the rider.

 750 watts motors.
 750 watts is the sweet point where you are looking for power and efficiency.
-However, this kind of electric bikes tends to be more expensive due to their larger batteries and extra weight.
+However, this kind of electric bike tends to be more expensive due to its larger batteries and extra weight.
 750W e-bikes also are not yet legally accepted in all countries and regions.
 If you are looking for this more powerful option, make sure that you verify that these e-bikes are accepted in the area where you live.

 Keep in mind that electric bikes are not mopeds or scooters and are not designed just to take up a steep hill just on their own.
 All electric bikes require the rider to add some muscle power.